-In these days of instant gratification via the web, emails and social media, it’s hard to believe once upon a time wanna-be writers would type and print their manuscripts in double-line spacing, post them to publishers with a reply-paid, self-addressed-envelope, and then wait … and wait … and wait, for an offer to publish or, more often than not, a rejection letter.
+In these days of instant gratification via the web, emails and social media, it’s hard to believe once upon a time wanna-be writers would type and print their manuscripts in double-line spacing, post them to publishers with a reply-paid, self-addressed-envelope, and then wait … and wait … and wait, for offers to publish or, more often than not, the dreaded rejections.

 I lived in England from the late-1980s to mid-1990s where I had a creative purple patch, writing and submitting short stories to lifestyle magazines and writing competitions.
 I don’t mean I got published a lot, I didn’t, but I kept coming up with ideas, fleshing out plots and characters on trains to and from work, and banging my stories into a secondhand Amstrad PC at nights, to print out and post in the mornings.
 For a while there, I was an assembly line worker, mass producing short stories!

 Thankfully those were the days of gentle rejections.
 Not only did I feel publishers and competition judges had actually selected and read my writing from the “slush pile”, it also felt like they were offering me constructive criticism and inside tips on suitable markets!